tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ## storage.block-cache

-Configuration items related to the sharing of block cache among multiple RocksDB Column Families (CF).
-When these configuration items are enabled, block cache separately configured for each column family is disabled.
+Configuration parameters related to the sharing of block cache among multiple RocksDB Column Families (CF).
+When these configuration parameters are enabled, block cache separately configured for each column family is disabled.

 ### `shared`